 We do not typically charge a fee for reasonable requests for access to your personal information.
-However, we may charge a reasonable fee, which will be notified to you before we move forward with the request, for time and cost in the following circumstances:
+However, in some countries (as permitted by law) we may charge a reasonable fee, which will be notified to you before we move forward with the request, for time and cost in the following circumstances:

 - if an extended amount of time is required to collate and prepare material for you; and